silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 ### Tracking & observability components

 Enterprises need mechanisms and services to monitor the executed AI workloads and the underlying compute resources and clusters.
-SiloGen monitoring components provide GPU and CPU metrics at workload, project and cluster level.
-In addition, SiloGen’s observability components provide further information such as the number or users and workloads etc. Finally, SiloGen’s tracking components offer insights on AI performance logs (for example loss in epochs).
-SiloGen utilizes a collection of standard tools and practices for monitoring, tracking and visualizing workload operations, tools such as Loki, Graphana, MLFlow depending on the customer needs.
+Monitoring components provide GPU and CPU metrics at workload, project and cluster level.
+In addition, observability components provide further information such as the number or users and workloads etc. Finally, tracking components offer insights on AI performance logs (for example loss in epochs).
+The stack utilizes a collection of standard tools and practices for monitoring, tracking and visualizing workload operations, tools such as Loki, Graphana, MLFlow depending on the customer needs.

-Inference Components  SiloGen Enterprise AI stack provides the possibility of deploying a number of AI inference engines for different AI and LLM models.
-The deployed inference engines will be running following the resource utilization policies as defined at the control plane and SiloGen is in position to monitor different quality and usability metrics in regards to the deployed models and inference engines.
+Inference Components  AMD Enterprise AI stack provides the possibility of deploying a number of AI inference engines for different AI and LLM models.
+The deployed inference engines will be running following the resource utilization policies as defined at the control plane and the platform is in position to monitor different quality and usability metrics in regards to the deployed models and inference engines.

 ### AI distributed component

-SiloGen Compute Plane includes the deployment of distributed frameworks allowing developers to train and deploy models faster and more efficiently.
-Those frameworks are integrated to SiloGen’s KAIWO component.
+Compute Plane includes the deployment of distributed frameworks allowing developers to train and deploy models faster and more efficiently.
+Those frameworks are integrated to KAIWO component.
 KAIWO component makes sure that distributed jobs are adhering the policies enforced by resource managers and smart scheduling algorithms implemented.

 ### Secret management components

-For enabling isolation of data and other resources, SiloGen enables the utilization of external key manager solutions for propagating specific projects and departments secrets into the compute clusters.
+For enabling isolation of data and other resources, the platform enables the utilization of external key manager solutions for propagating specific projects and departments secrets into the compute clusters.
 Those secrets can for example relate with accessing data, images and models from HugginFace.

 ### API gateway

-API Gateway acts as the front door to the backend SiloGen services, managing and routing incoming requests from clients to the appropriate services.
+API Gateway acts as the front door to the backend services, managing and routing incoming requests from clients to the appropriate services.
 It plays a critical role in load balancing by distributing traffic efficiently across multiple service instances to ensure high availability and performance.
 The gateway also handles traffic monitoring, providing insights into request patterns, performance metrics, and potential issues.
 On top of that, it enforces authorization and access control, ensuring that only authenticated and authorized users or services can access protected APIs—helping maintain both security and operational stability across the platform.

 ### Image registry

 It provides a centralized service for storing, managing, and distributing container images.
 It allows developers and platform operators to push, pull, and version container images used to run applications and workloads across environments.
 The registry ensures that images are accessible to the right users or systems, often integrating with authentication and access control mechanisms.
 It also supports image tagging, scanning for vulnerabilities, and maintaining image history, which helps with traceability and security.
 By serving as the single source of truth for containerized applications, the image registry plays a key role in enabling consistent, secure, and scalable software deployments.

-## SiloGen control plane components
+## Ccontrol plane components

 ### AMD AI Workbench

 Purpose: Enables researchers to end-to-end manage AI workloads.
-AMD AI Workbench enables the usage of the SiloGen AI workloads and focuses on the user experience, offering low code approaches for developing AI applications by simplifying the execution of fine-tuning, inference and other jobs.
+AMD AI Workbench enables the usage of the AI workloads and focuses on the user experience, offering low code approaches for developing AI applications by simplifying the execution of fine-tuning, inference and other jobs.
 Focusing on the user experience, AMD AI Workbench also exposes a number of catalogs enabling AI researchers to have a better understanding on which models, data and workloads can use and download for the purposes of their work.
 Finally, AMD AI Workbench offers (and aims to expand the) integrations to well established MLOps tools such as MLFlow, Tensorboards and Kubeflow allowing researchers to use the AI developing tool that feels more natural to them.

 ### AMD Resource Manager